If you want to make a living writing, you’ve probably considered many types of copywriting.

 Its indirect nature is its biggest advantage.

-In fact, providing quality information through content marketing is one of the few ways to break through the noise and reach your audience.
+In fact, providing quality information through content marketing copy is one of the few ways to break through the noise and reach your audience.

 Regardless of the copywriting niche you enter, relevant, engaging, and valuable content helps build trust with your audience, bolsters your authority among competitors, and boosts your conversions.